Boyle-Lab/NanoPal-Snakemake/README.markdown

 `config/base.json` contains basic configuration for the pipeline itself, e.g. which versions of the various tools to use.
-There are also `config/local.json` and `config/glakes.json` that let you change those values for locally running or running on Great Lakes, but you probably won't need to do that (we should probably just remove them entirely).
+There are also `config/local.json` and `config/glakes.json` that let you change those values for locally running or running on Great Lakes, but you likely won't need to do that (we should probably just remove them entirely).

 `profiles/glakes/config.yaml` contains the necessary configuration for using